Electricity Price Review

 EPR found that smaller consumers struggle to make their voice heard and influence the electricity sector.
 The obstacles include the sector’s complexity, consumers’ lack of resources, and cultural differences and language barriers.

-Government has established the Consumer Advocacy Council to be the trusted, credible, authoritative and independent advocate for residential and small business electricity consumers.
+The Government established the Consumer Advocacy Council to be the trusted, credible, authoritative and independent advocate for residential and small business electricity consumers.
 Its role is to advocate on behalf of these consumers by providing evidenced-based advocacy on policy and regulatory consultations, and in decision-making processes.
 Funding was announced in August 2020 as part of a $17 million budget package for consumer advocacy and energy hardship.

 Chair of Consumer Advocacy Council announced(external link) — Beehive.govt.nz media release